overhide/overhide-bitcoin/README.md

 Setting *DEBUG* to "overhide-bitcoin:*" will enable all debug logging.
 This will be very verbose.
 It's likely desirable to target debug logging, e.g:

-`npm config set overhide-bitcoin:DEBUG "overhide-bitcoin:*,-overhide-bitcoin:is-signature-valid:txs,-overhide-bitcoin:get-transactions:txs"`
+`npm config set overhide-bitcoin:DEBUG "overhide-bitcoin:*"`

 # Notes on Running the Development Environment